Isabel-Gan/quantifying-notebook-features/README.md

 `markdown_analysis.py`: does a variety of analysis on markdown cells in a notebook

+`code_analysis.py`: does a variety of analysis on the code in a notebook

 `notebook_analysis.py`: does a variety of analysis on a notebook file as a whole

 `repo_analysis.py`: does a variety of analysis relating to the repository of the notebook